Daniel-Himself/Adjustable-TicTacToe-in-C/README.md

 # Adjustable TicTacToe Game Written in C
-My submition for a homework project in my 1st semester Programming 101 at the Department of Information Systems at the University of Haifa.
+A project I made during the intruductory course to programming in C at the Department of Information Systems at the University of Haifa.

 **My code has been graded 100/100.**